joeyfaherty/cucumber-home/readme.md

+Simple home project to get familiar with Spring/Cucumber integration & @tagging basics.

+Notes about cucumber:

 Best Practices on how to use cucumber.
 Cucumber is a collaboration tool, not a testing tool!

 ## Cucumber Process = BDD | Specification by Example